vinita2000/Data-Analytics-with-SQL/Interview Questions/Readme.md

-This Folder contains SQL Interview questions asked in interviews, solution along with small datasets to test your queries.
+This Folder contains SQL questions asked in interviews, solution along with small datasets to test your queries.
 Happy Learning